-1) Screen chamber: Raw effluent from the plant is received by screen chamber and suspended particles are removed here.
+Screen chamber: Raw effluent from the plant is received by screen chamber and suspended particles are removed here.

-- 2) Collection and equalization tank: After the screening the effluent enters the collection and equalization tank, where it is neutralized with hydrochloric acid and the effluent is made homogeneous. - 3) Holding tank: It only meant for storage when excess amount of effluent is discharged from plant during CIP - 4) Dissolved Air Floatation (DAF): The neutralized effluent from collection and equalization tank is received here and aluminum sulphate (a non-ferric alum) is added.
-The suspended and emulsified solids are separated here. - 5) Buffer tank: It is an over flaw storage tank - 6) Up blow Anaerobic Suspended Sludge Blanket (UASSB) Reactor (I&II): 12% to15% of the total volume of this tank is filled with biomass.
+Collection and equalization tank: After the screening the effluent enters the collection and equalization tank, where it is neutralized with hydrochloric acid and the effluent is made homogeneous.

+Holding tank: It only meant for storage when excess amount of effluent is discharged from plant during CIP are separated here.

+Dissolved Air Floatation (DAF): The neutralized effluent from collection and equalization tank is received here and aluminum sulphate (a non-ferric alum) is added.
+The suspended and emulsified solids

+Buffer tank: It is an over flaw storage tank

+Up blow Anaerobic Suspended Sludge Blanket (UASSB) Reactor (I&II): 12% to15% of the total volume of this tank is filled with biomass.
 It receives the effluent from DAF from the bottom of the tank.
-There are two types of bacteria present here. - a.
-Acetogenesis: It converts the large chain molecule to small chain molecule and produces amino acid. - b.
-Methenogenesis: It converts to methane gas, and hence organic load decreases - 7) Hopper bottom tank: It is just a tank to control the escaped microbes from UASSBR and again recirculate it. - 8) Aeration tank: In this tank aerobic microbes are developed - 9) Lamella clarifier: It is used for solid settling purpose i.e., the solid liquid separation takes place here - 10) Secondary clarifier: Here the aerobic culture is settled and again circulated to aeration tank to maintain the amount. - 11) Treated water tank: Here the treated water from secondary clarifier or lamella clarifier is collected.
+There are two type of bacteria present here.

+Acetogenesis: - It converts the large chain molecule to small chain molecule and produces amino acid.

+Methenogenesis: - It converts to methane gas, and hence organic load decreases

+Hopper bottom tank: It is just a tank to control the escaped microbes from UASSBR and again recirculate it.

+Aeration tank: In this tank aerobic microbes are developed

+Lamella clarifier: It is used for solid settling purpose i.e. the solid liquid separation takes place here Secondary clarifier: Here the aerobic culture is settled and again circulated to aeration tank to maintain the amount.

-5.5 Plant Performance and Monitoring:
+Treated water tank: Here the treated water from secondary clarifier or lamella clarifier is collected.

+5.4 PLANT PERFORMANCE AND MONITORING
-- Carryout regular monitoring program involving maintenance of record and analysis of effluent sample. - > ETP assistants have to collect samples at different stages of treatment system in presence of ETP in-charge for analysis. - ➤ ETP in-charge has to do the analysis and record the result also report the result to EHS-engineer and EHS-officer.
-EHS-engineer and EHS-officer both will assess the performance of the plant based on laboratory analysis report and instruct the ETP in-charge and assistants about the action to be taken in case of any deviation from normal.

-The treated effluent has to be analyzed on daily basis and the results are recorded
+Carryout regular monitoring program involving maintenance of record and analysis of effluent sample.
+ETP assistants have to collect samples at different stages of treatment system in presence of ETP incharge for analysis.

+ETP in-charge has to do the analysis and record the result also report the result to EHS- engineer and EHS-officer.
+EHS-engineer and EHS-officer both will assess the performance of the plant based on laboratory analysis report and instruct the ETP in- charge and assistants about the action to be taken in case of any deviation from normal.
+The treated effluent has to be analyzed on daily basis and the results are recorded.